Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course will provide the students with an increased understanding of Evidence Based Practice and its application in the profession as well as assist students with developing research skills to critically review current research.
-It will also provide students an opportunity to utilize newly acquired research skills to develop and present a professional research project.
+Provides an increased understanding of Evidence Based Practice and its application in the profession as well as assist students with developing research skills to critically review current research.
+Also, provides an opportunity to utilize newly acquired research skills to develop and present a professional research project.

 ATTR 531.
 ATHLETIC TRAINING PRACTICE SEMINAR I. 2 Credits.